Valorant Weapons Guide – Part 10: Stinger

 When should you buy the Stinger?

-At 1000 credits, the Stinger is a good weapon – even for the first few rounds before switching to more expensive and better weapons.
+At 1000 credits, the Stinger is a good weapon – even for the few rounds before switching to more expensive and better weapons.
 Still, don’t forget to have some savings left over to equip yourself with shields and skills.
 As long as it’s enough for that, there’s nothing standing in the way of an aggressive melee round.

 The Best Agents for the Stinger